B-raw/google-homepage/README.md

 # google-homepage
-Google Homepage
+A HTML CSS project to clone the  Google Homepage sans functionality.
-I am a man, know that I am.